lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 Here we see that `gpio-cells` consists of two items `pin` and `flags`, which are matched exactly against the provided metadata in the given order.
 Thus, _13_ refers to the `pin` and `GPIO_ACTIVE_LOW` to its `flags`.

-You may have noticed that the `gpio` nodes do not conform to the naming convention that we've seen in the last chapter.
+You may have noticed that the `gpio` nodes do not conform to the naming convention that we've seen in the last article.
 This makes it a bit awkward to explain what needs to be provided for a `phandle-array` and the referenced nodes.
 Therefore, we'll build our own from scratch.

+> **Note:** Have a look at [Zephyr's documentation about specifier cells][zephr-dts-bindings-specifier-cells] in case you want to know how `gpios` opts out of the mentioned naming convention.

 ##### A `phandle-array` from scratch

-Let's also briefly review the rules for using `phandle-array`s.
-There's no need to understand them out of context, we'll see all of them in action in our example:
+Let's briefly review the rules for using `phandle-array`s that we've seen in the previous article.
+Notice that there's no need to understand them out of context, we'll see all of them in action in our example:

 - By convention, a `phandle-array` property is plural and its name must thus end in _s_.
-- The value of a `phandle-array` property is an array of phandles, but each phandle is followed by the a pre-defined number of cells for each referenced node.
+- The value of a `phandle-array` property is an array of phandles, but each phandle is followed by the pre-defined number of cells for each referenced node.
 - The number of cells that can follow a node's reference is specified by the node's _specifier cells_ property `#<prefix>-cells`.
 - _Specifier cells_ have a defined naming convention: The name is formed by removing the plural '_s_' and attaching '_-cells_' to the name of the `phandle-array` property.

-We'll now extend our `props-phandles.overlay` with a new property `phandle-array-of-refs`.
+Let's extend our `props-phandles.overlay` with a new property `phandle-array-of-refs`.
 Within this property, we'll reference `/node_a` and pass along two cells, and `/node_b` with just one cell as metadata:

 `dts/playground/props-phandles.overlay`
 ```dts